IQAndreas/markdown-licenses/gnu-gpl-v1.0.md

 Program), the recipient automatically receives a license from the original licensor to copy, distribute or modify the Program subject to these terms and conditions.
-You may not impose any further restrictions on the recipients' exercise of the rights granted herein.
+You may not impose any further restrictions on the recipients’ exercise of the rights granted herein.

 **7.** The Free Software Foundation may publish revised and/or new versions of the General Public License from time to time.
 Such new versions will